LubinKerhuel/hugo/content/author/lubin/_index.md

 $$

-I completed a [PhD thesis](http://www.kerhuel.eu/publi/Kerhuel_2009_PhD.pdf) on bio-robotics from 2006 to 2009 using this approach.
+This model based design method helped a lot to completed a [PhD thesis](http://www.kerhuel.eu/publi/Kerhuel_2009_PhD.pdf) on bio-robotics from 2006 to 2009.
-The model based designed reduces the time from the simulation or dSPACE test bench platform to our [autonomous robot](https://www.researchgate.net/figure/a-OSCAR-II-like-its-predecessor-OSCAR-I-is-a-tethered-aerial-robot-that-orients-its_fig11_261957721).
+It reduces the time from the simulation or dSPACE test bench platform to our [autonomous robot](https://www.researchgate.net/figure/a-OSCAR-II-like-its-predecessor-OSCAR-I-is-a-tethered-aerial-robot-that-orients-its_fig11_261957721).

-I designed various data fusion algorithm for sports applications at [MOVEA](https://www.ideas-laboratory.com/projects/movea/) in 2010-2011, using a similar rapid prototyping scheme.
+The same rapid prototyping scheme helped in developping various data fusion algorithm for sports applications at [MOVEA](https://www.ideas-laboratory.com/projects/movea/) in 2010-2011.

 I am now developping the [MPLAB blockset](https://www.microchip.com/simulinkblocks/) at [Microchip](https://www.microchip.com/) to target dsPIC and PIC32 microcontrollers.

 For company, scientists, and students, *model-based design enable focusing on ideas* rather than getting lost in the embedded programming requirements.
 Shortening the loop-(back) $\lbrace Simulation \Leftrightarrow Hardware \rbrace$ allows improving algorithms, getting better results, product, and possibly reduce the time to market.

-The present website shares this experience of Rapid Prototyping tools through custom and hopefully fun projects.
+The present website shares some experience with simulink as Rapid Prototyping tools through custom projects.
-All are based on the [Microchip blockset](https://www.microchip.com/simulinkblocks/) which is free.
-It requires matlab/simulink with embedded coder related toolboxes.
+All are based on the [Microchip blockset](https://www.microchip.com/simulinkblocks/) targetting dsPIC.
+It uses matlab/simulink with embedded coder toolboxes and its dependancies.

+None of the examples presented are a reference design endorsed by Microchip.